-What Language to Expect in Birth, Marriage, and Death Records
+What Languages Are Used in Polish Birth, Marriage, and Death Records?

 The language used in birth, marriage, and death records (as well as books of residents) in towns in the Częstochowa-Radomsko area varies by year: